EnDaTeam/EnDa-Calculator/README.md

 # EnDa-Calculator
 The EnDa Calculator is a calculator for console coded in python!
+The greatest start for beginners!

 # Created functions
 - Add numbers